sherer-pro/llm-friendly/readme.txt

 Enable the “Send X-Robots-Tag: noindex, nofollow for Markdown” option (stored as `md_send_noindex`) to emit the header on all Markdown responses.

-= Can I ship a custom Markdown body? =
+= Can I ship a custom Markdown body or exclude a single item? =

 Yes.
 Open the post in Gutenberg and use the “Markdown override” sidebar panel; Classic Editor users get a “Markdown override (LLM Friendly)” metabox.
 The override accepts plain Markdown or block markup.
+If you want to hide a specific entry from llms.txt and Markdown exports, go to Settings → LLM Friendly → llms.txt → “Excluded items”, search by title, and add it to the exclusion list.

 == Screenshots ==